bsalon/NotesApp/README.md

 ## Run

-You can run the application using the *main.py* file:
+You can run the application using the *main.py* file.
 ``` console
 $ python3.10 main.py -h
 usage: main.py [-h] [--create-data] [{PySide,Tkinter,Kivy}]